Jayanthkumarkorada/AiMock/Interview_AI-frontend-main/README.md

 # Interview AI

 Interview AI is a comprehensive platform designed to streamline recruitment processes, enhance user career development, and provide AI-powered mock interviews and career coaching.
-The platform offers distinct roles and tailored features for Admins, Users, and Recruiters witch is available on https://interview-ai-frontend-0ogz.onrender.com/
+The platform offers distinct roles and tailored features for Admins, Users, and Recruiters witch is available

 ![User Dashboard](./public/assets/user-dashboard.png).